vwillcox/jellyfin-plugin-media-analyzer/README.md

 All of these requirements can be customized as needed.

 ## Installation instructions

-1. Add this plugin repository to your server: `https://raw.githubusercontent.com/Endrl/jellyfin-plugin-media-analyzer/master/manifest.json`
+1. Add plugin repository to your server: `https://raw.githubusercontent.com/endrl/jellyfin-plugin-repo/master/manifest.json`
-2. Install the Intro Skipper plugin from the General section
+2. Install the Media Analyzer plugin from the General section
 3. Restart Jellyfin
 4. Go to Dashboard -> Scheduled Tasks -> Analyze Episodes and click the play button